Laverna/laverna/README.md

 ## Security
 * Client-side AES document encryption.
 * No registration required.
-Laverna manages signup and login via security tools built-in to all modern web browsers.
+Laverna manages signup/login via security tools built in to all modern browsers.
 * By default, Laverna stores notes using the database in your browser (such as indexedDB or localStorage).
 This means that no data is synced to the cloud without your permission.

 <hr>